jqwik-team/jqwik/docs/user-guide.md

 to all test classes. _jqwik_ enables this feature by using Java’s `java.util.ServiceLoader` mechanism.
 All you have to do is:

-- Implement the interface `net.jqwik.api.providers.ArbitraryProvider`.
+- Implement the interface `net.jqwik.api.providers.ArbitraryProvider`.<br/>
   The implementing class _must_ have a default constructor without parameters.
-- Register the implementation class in file `META-INF/services/net.jqwik.api.providers.ArbitraryProvider`
+- Register the implementation class in file <br/>
+  `META-INF/services/net.jqwik.api.providers.ArbitraryProvider`

 _jqwik_ will then add an instance of your arbitrary provider into the list of its default providers.
 Those default providers are considered for every test parameter annotated